mikeabere/rental-frontend/README.md

 T
 crat usiMCK(MB,Es,Rat,Ne).
 The FED uses ite, meral-icns and trap.
-Tpe nm rn dv in the Coole to Rn the APP.
+Tpe nm rn dv in the Coole to Rn the AP.